Efavirenz with emtricitabine and tenofovir disoproxil (Viatris): Supply issue

 Prescribing and supplying an unapproved medicine

-We know supplying a medicine under section 29 is not ideal.
-In this case, however, this will allow patients to be able to access an appropriate treatment.
+We know supplying an unapproved medicine.
+In this case, however, this will allow people to continue to access an appropriate treatment.

 We apologise for any inconvenience this causes.